 A fragrance accord pulls together a whole range of ingredients and fragrance components to create a finished product that’s greater than the sum of its parts.

-Of course, there are fragrance components that pose particular challenges for fragrance designers, and Nancy was able to give examples of a couple of particularly difficult raw materials.
+Of course, there are fragrance components that pose particular challenges for fragrance makers, and Nancy was able to give examples of a couple of particularly difficult raw materials.
 Pyrazines are the perfect example of this.
 They are a category of components used in “gourmand fragrances for a ‘baked’ impression.”
 For example, acetyl pyrazine lends a creamy chocolate note, while 2-3-5 trimethyl pyrazine provides a roasted, nutty aroma.
 While the names might not be sexy, the finished products they go into certainly are.

 Nancy also mentions sulfurous materials used for “fruity tropical notes that are favored by many consumers.”
 She explains that thiomenthones are powerful fragrance ingredients used in small quantities to achieve tropical mango, peach, blackcurrant and slight grapefruit notes.